New Families Camp

 EDUCATION FOR THE WHOLE FAMILY

-Strengthening the whole family is how significant and sustainable change happens in the home, which is why adults are invited to attend camp for the full 2 days along with their children.
+Strengthening the whole family is how significant and sustainable change happens in the home, which is why adults are invited to attend camp for the full two days along with their children.